Submissions

 Αντώνης Λιάκος, «Δοκίμιο για μια ποιητική της ιστορίας», Τα Ιστορικά, 16:31 (1999), pp. 259-261.

 b.
-Reference to an article or chapter published in a collective volume:
+Article or chapter in an edited volume:

 Heidi Stoner, "Heaven and Hall: Space and Place in Anglo-Saxon England", in Meg Boulton, James Hawkes and Heidi Stoner (eds.), Place and Space in the Medieval World, Routledge, New York and London 2018, p.
 163.